 Dan Bradley, LMT

-Dan Bradley (DCLMT#0542) works with physically-active adults to maximize their performance and reduce injury in and around training for athletic events.
-“I have been trained in and focus on sports massage and active release technique.
-I help my clients enhance their athletic performance through sports massage techniques that include deep tissue work, fascial stretch therapy and active release technique.
-By integrating these modalities, I’m able to help my clients excel by minimizing acute and chronic injury and promoting faster recovery."
-From cyclists to runners, swimmers, ballers and everything in between, Dan is our in-house sports therapist.
+Dan Bradley (He/Him; DCLMT#0542) works with physically-active adults to maximize their performance & reduce injury in & around training for athletic events.
+“I have been trained in & focus on sports massage & active release technique.
+I help my clients enhance their athletic performance through sports massage techniques that include deep tissue work, fascial stretch therapy & active release technique.
+By integrating these modalities, I’m able to help my clients excel by minimizing acute & chronic injury and promoting faster recovery."
+From cyclists to runners, swimmers, ballers, & everything in between, Dan is our in-house sports therapist.